absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub apply to team`
 This command allows users to send a request to a Team asking to be added as a member of that team.
 When executing this command, a membership request is created to the Team and Slack notification with Approve and Reject options is sent to the Team.
 An owner of the team needs to approve or reject this request.
-If the membership request is approved, following actions are performed.
+If the membership request is approved, the following actions are performed:

 1. Associate the user to the Team in the Subatomic database as a member.
 2. Add the user to all OpenShift namespaces associated to the Team and grant them Write permissions.